News

 👉2023 BYD Dolphin price and specs

-The BYD electric car also sits on the same third-generation EV platform with a long 2920mm wheelbase and small frunk storage space.
+The BYD electric sedan also sits on the same third-generation EV platform with a long 2920mm wheelbase and small frunk storage space.

 It boasts a large 15.6-inch central rotating touchscreen, a 10.25-inch driver’s instrument display, debuts active safety assistance systems based on the Nvidia Drive Hyperion computing platform, and has flush pop-out exterior door handles.